About the Campus Cupboard:

 We also accept nonperishable food donations.
 Contact us to learn about what items we need these days!

 The Campus Cupboard, which opened in February 2013, is the work of partnership between faculty, staff, and students who originally came together as part of the Fighting Poverty at Augsburg special interest group and the Creating an Inclusive Campus conference.
-The food shelf is supported by Campus Kitchen at Augsburg, A’viands, and the Thrivent Leadership Fellows.
+The food shelf is run by Campus Kitchen.

 Learning how to cook on a budget is simple but takes some time.
-Students from a Religion 200 Class created a cook book that utilizes some of the items that you can often find inside the food shelf.
-You can find the cook book here.
+Students from a Religion 200 class created a cookbook that utilizes some of the items that you can often find inside the food shelf.